emilyantosch/shc_pr3_vl/SOL2/slides_5/main.typ

 #slide[
   #text(size: 18pt)[
     #task[
-      - Ergänzen Sie Methoden `getArea()` zur Bestimmung der Fläche eines Objekts.
-      - Erstellen Sie folgendes ausführbares Programm:
+      - Add methods `getArea()` to determine the area of an object.
+      - Create the following executable program:
-        - Speichert je ein Objekt `Circle`, `Rectangle` und `Square` in einer gemeinsamen Liste
+        - Stores one object each `Circle`, `Rectangle` and `Square` in a common list
-        - Bestimmt Summe der Flächeninhalte aus dieser Liste ]
+        - Determines sum of areas from this list
+    ]

   ]